VaclavElias/stride-website-next/wiki/Content.md

+# Content

 - Content Updates
   - Small Updates
   - Major Updates
 - Creating New Posts
   - Post Naming Convention
 - Creating New Pages
 - Shortcodes and Includes
 - Web Assets
   - Images
   - Videos
 - Styling
   - Bootstrap Customization
   - CSS Guidelines

+## Content Updates

+If you want to update the website, please follow the instructions below.

+Small updates can be done directly in the GitHub web interface, for bigger updates please follow the instructions below.

+### Small Updates

+We can define small updates as changes to the content of the website, like adding a new blog post, updating the content of the existing blog post, updating the content of the existing page, etc.

+1. Go to the [Stride Website GitHub repository](https://github.com/VaclavElias/stride-website-next) and click on the `Edit this page` button on the top right corner.
+1. Make your changes and click on `Propose changes` button.
+1. Click on `Create pull request` button.
+1. Click on `Create pull request` button again.
+1. Wait for the review and merge.

+### Major Updates

+We can define bigger updates as changes to the design of the website, adding new pages, adding new sections, etc.

 ## Web Assets

+ToDo: List of web assets used in the website, like logo.

 ### Images